Women with infants and children

 Women will also be asked to register the contact details of people they wish to contact whilst in prison.
 This list can include children.

-The names and contact details of the children who the prisoner intends to have visit you while in prison.
+The names and contact details of the children who the prisoner intends to have visit them while in prison.

-DCS will need to screen the application form to ensure that you are allowed access to the children.
+DCS will need to screen the application form to ensure that the prisoner is allowed access to the children.
 Once the list is approved the prisoner can have schedule visits.

 Visits can be organised to happen